Updated 26 Feb 18

 Scaling and Sizing

 SharePoint Online is going to require a closer watch when it comes to managing data sprawl because of the imposed capacity limits.
-Yes, you can typically request, and pay for, more space, but that can quickly add up if you’re not closely monitoring how your company is using data.
+Yes, you can typically request, and pay for, more space, but that can quickly add up if you’re not closely monitoring how your people uses data.
 Capacity limits can be a significant concern if your budget is tight.

 Remember, SharePoint Online is a resource under the Office 365 umbrella, so it’s just one piece of the overall management you’ll have to watch.
 This requires vigilance to make sure you’re optimizing your investment and not pushing limits with activities like duplicating information across internal components and OneDrive or other digital storage.